Why have I been prescribed Creon®?

-Your healthcare professional has prescribed you Creon because they believe you have a condition called Pancreatic Exocrine Insufficiency (PEI).
-To understand the condition, it helps to know how the pancreas should function.
+Your healthcare professional has prescribed you Creon® because they have diagnosed you as suffering from Pancreatic Exocrine Insufficiency (PEI).
+To understand the condition, it helps to know how the pancreas normally functions.

 The pancreas is vital to digestion